 With products that have a direct influence on the life and death scenarios doctors often face, Origen is acutely aware of the importance of providing functional, quality products and dedicated customer service to those using them day to day.

 That commitment to personal customer service on their end means they can appreciate the importance of it when on the receiving end.
-Richard Martin, the company's CEO, has had a long-standing business relationship with D.J.
-Lewis, First Senior Vice President of Business Bank of Texas, N.A.
 When Origen first started working with the Business Bank of Texas four years ago, they started with equipment financing and grew the relationship over time.
-Between the quality of the service provided by D.J. and the team along with the value of the products the bank offered, they found themselves increasingly moving more of their business over.
+Between the quality of the service provided by the Business Bank of America along with the value of the products the bank offered, they found themselves increasingly moving more of their business over.

 Says Martin, "It’s rewarding to walk in the bank and the employees know your name."

 That kind of personal touch is important, but it's just one component to the bank's appeal.
 At least as important are the savings the bank provides and the growth they've helped the business achieve.

 Between 2011 and 2013, Origen grew from 14 employees to 65 and expanded commercial space now occupying 45,000 square feet, more than doubling the production area, with several Class 7 cleanrooms and Class 4 sterile fill operations.
 OriGen has received growth awards from the Inner City 100, the Texas A&M Aggie 100, and the Inc. 5000 for each of the last three years.